 Robyn: I totally agree.
 In fact, that’s one of the reasons that we decided to have this topic.
 We were looking at some of the analytics in the business the other day and we came across some old statistics which were very interesting.

 When we first began in the year 2000, it was something like 80% to 90% of our students were coming to us and leaving behind their profession to become a fulltime professional coach.
 They might have been working in corporate; they might have been real estate agents.

-Merci: That’s what happened for me.
+Merci: That’s what happened to me.
 I can speak to that.
-Twelve years ago, completely different background.
-Not that I didn’t have some of the skillsets that were very advantageous in coaching but it wasn’t like I came from a HR or therapeutic or even a sales function.
-In sales there’s a lot of coaching that goes on.
+Twelve years ago, completely different backgrounds.
+Not that I didn’t have some of the skillsets that were very advantageous in coaching but it wasn’t like I came from an HR or therapeutic or even a sales function.
+In sales, there’s a lot of coaching that goes on.
 I’m finding it really interesting, this turn of events.